daya6489/DriveML/README.md

 ## Data preparation using autoDataprep function

-Single function to prepare end to end data preparation for machine learning models
+One function to prepare a input data for machine learning model

 ```R
 # Data Preparation